glfw/glfw.github.io/faq.md

 ### 1.4 - What platforms are supported by GLFW?

-Currently, GLFW supports Windows (XP and later), macOS (10.8 Mountain Lion and later) and Unix-like operating systems with the X Window System, such as Linux, FreeBSD and Cygwin.
-Support for Wayland is available but not yet feature complete.
+Currently, GLFW supports Windows (XP and later), macOS (10.8 Mountain Lion and later) and Unix-like operating systems with Wayland or X11, such as Linux, FreeBSD and Cygwin.

 GLFW is designed to be as portable as possible, and the code has been written with portability in mind.